Fourmilab/ratburger.org/wp-content/plugins/really-simple-ssl/readme.txt

 = 2.2.7 =
 * Extended detection of homeurl and siteurl constants in wp-config.php with regex to allow  for spaces in code.
 * Changed text domain to make this plugin language packs ready
-* Added 404 detection to ssl detection function, so subdomains can get checked properly on subdomain multisite installs
+* Added 404 detection to SSL detection function, so subdomains can get checked properly on subdomain multisite installs

 = 2.2.6 =
 Added slash in redirect rule